 You’ve suffered a career setback.
 The best thing you can do for yourself at this point is to do a good job in the position where you are placed.
 Show you are still a valuable contributor and that you can roll with the punches.
 When a promotional opportunity opens in the future, your mature handling of an involuntary demotion and solid contribution afterward can only work in your favor.

 In light of your job change, you need to re-evaluate your career goals.
 They may be the same as they were before, but you must go through the thought process to make sure.
 While you may be ready for a promotion in the future, that simply may not be in the cards for you.

 If you are determined to advance up the ladder, an involuntary demotion may just be a small dip in a 30-year upward trajectory.
-But presently, you don’t know which one it will be.
-It may be somewhere in the middle.
+But presently, you don’t know which direction it will take.
 Be honest with yourself, and don’t lose heart.